e183b796621afbf902067460/bs-thesis/README.md

 The Art of Decision-Making: Building Real-Time Data Processing Pipeline With Kafka, ClickHouse and Apache Superset.

-Based on public blockchain-transactions data from liquidity pools we will build a real-time analytical dashboard using Apache Kafka, ClickHouse and Apache Superset to get know the best price of Ethereum and deploy it with Docker.
+Based on public blockchain-transactions data from liquidity pools we will build a real-time analytical dashboard using Apache Kafka, ClickHouse and Apache Superset to get know the best price of WETH/USDC and deploy it with Docker.

 <p align="center">
   <img src="https://github.com/e183b796621afbf902067460/baccalaureate-diploma/assets/109761197/35fbad53-dc0b-448e-b39a-f513c752f09c">